-- a) The West Roseville Specific Plan EIR included historic and cultural resources study, which included research on whether any listed or eligible sites had been documented in the project area.
+a) The General Plan Update EIR included historic and cultural resources studies, which included research on whether any listed or eligible sites had been documented in the project area.
 No such sites were found.
-However, standard mitigation measures apply which are designed to reduce impacts to any previously undiscovered resources, should any be found on-site.
+As discussed in the Cultural Resources section of this document, a mitigation measure designed to reduce impacts to any previously undiscovered resources has been included to ensure that impacts are less than significant (MM CUL-1).
 The measure requires an immediate cessation of work, and contact with the appropriate agencies to address the resource before work can resume.
-The project will not result in any new impacts beyond those already discussed and disclosed in the West Roseville Specific Plan EIR; project-specific impacts are less than significant. - b) Notice of the proposed project was mailed to tribes which had requested such notice pursuant to AB 52.
-A request for consultation was not received.
-As discussed in item a, above, no resources are known to occur in the area.
-However, standard mitigation measures apply which are designed to reduce impacts to resources, should any be found on-site.
-The measure requires an immediate cessation of work, and contact with the appropriate agencies to address the resource before work can resume.
-The project will not result in any new impacts beyond those already discussed and disclosed in the West Roseville Specific Plan EIR; project-specific impacts are less than significant.
+The project will not result in any new impacts beyond those already discussed and disclosed in the General Plan EIR; project-specific impacts are less than significant.

+Notice of the proposed project was mailed to tribes which had requested such notice pursuant to AB 52 b) and SB18.
+A request for consultation was received from the United Auburn Indian Community (UAIC).
+UAIC conducted background search for the identification of TCRs for this project, which included a review of pertinent literature, historic maps, and a records search using UAIC's Tribal Historic Information System (THRIS).
+UAIC's THRIS database is composed of UAIC's areas of oral history, ethnographic history, and places of cultural and religious significance, including UAIC Sacred Lands that are submitted to the Native American Heritage Commission (NAHC).
+The THRIS resources shown in this region also include previously recorded indigenous resources identified through the California Historic Resources Information System Center (CHRIS) as well as historic resources and survey data.
+On June 30, 2022, staff met with a representative of the tribe on the project site.
+Although Linda Creek and the woodlands adjacent to the site were identified as resources, the tribe's representative determined there were no resources on the project site itself.
+The UAIC subsequently concluded consultation with a recommendation that standard mitigation measures be made a requirement of the project.
+These measures, listed in the table of applicable mitigation measures as Mitigation Measures TCR-1 and TCR-2 (see Attachment 1), are designed to reduce impacts to resources, should any be found on-site and require an immediate cessation of work, and contact with the appropriate agencies to address the resource before work can resume.
+The project will not result in any new impacts beyond those already discussed and disclosed in the General Plan Update EIR; project-specific impacts are less than significant.